miqbaltariq/SECP1513/SECP1513-04/FantasTech/AQILLA NOORSHAUMY/readme.md

   <tr>
     <td>5</td>
     <td>Quiz/PC Assemble</td>
     <td>Assembling a PC was fascinating.
-I learned how to open the case, unplug cables, and test the computer.
-Knowing about hardware is crucial for a computer science student.</td>
+I learned all about the hardware component as well as how to open the case, unplug cables, and test the computer.
+Knowing about hardware is crucial for a software engineering student.</td>
   </tr>
   <tr>
     <td>6</td>
     <td>Design Thinking Project</td>
     <td>The project went beyond mere ideas, providing valuable insights into our chosen AI topic.
 It enhanced my critical thinking, communication, teamwork, and problem-solving skills.
-These skills are vital for a software engineer not only to solve problems but also to propose effective solutions for clients.</td>
+These skills are vital for a software engineer not only to solve problems but also to propose effective solutions for clients.
+And designing the prototype with all my teammates was so also pretty memorable</td>
   </tr>
 </table>